markenzoo/contao-file-helper-bundle/README.md

  - Edit related modules/elements with one click
  - Manage your files in the contao backend
  - View file meta information

 Requirements
 ------------

- - PHP >7.1
+ - PHP ^7.2 || ^8.0
- - Contao ~4.4 LTS || ~4.9 LTS
+ - Contao ^4.9

 Install
 -------

 ### Managed edition

 When using the managed edition it's pretty simple to install the package.
 Just search for the package in the Contao Manager and install it.
 Alternatively you can use the CLI.

 ```bash
 # Using the contao manager